wgoulaart/personal-goals/README.md

 * [ ] Practice Meditation
 * [ ] Finish any Course on my [list](courses.md).

+## Things I'll Do This Month: February 2018
+* [ ] Finish all the things of the month of January

 ### Things I'll Do to Nexts Months: January - Jun 2018.

 * [ ] Finish [My List Courses](courses.md)